IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 - powerful men who control society, but want to control more. they think they're doing it for the good of everyone
 	- order vs freedom
 	- automata as perfectly predictable + controlled systems.
 Both the perfect citizen and the tool to control (surveil) citizens
-- Based in Kevara (where?)
 - hold positions in Avizallo court, Langksa, trying to use Luca to gain Kevara-Arda
 - sponsoring grave robbers to find fate engine piece in Kevara, also the Felechian cult?
 - experimenting on fray-tides because they know it's related to the first engine
 - steps to power
 	- find ancient artificer's lab on how to create advanced automata
-	- find pieces of the old fate engine: arcane condenser (apostasy), under Kevara Arda (founders weapon), in mirwood related to green man/eaten by sky whale(?)
+	- find pieces of the old fate engine
+Gilead, the dragon king - The Big Bad
+- based in Avizallo or Kevara? was banished from city limits when killed?
-- leader is someone who eats people's fate - control over the fate engine will let them eat the fate of everyone + the world itself
+- eats people's fate - control over the fate engine will let them eat the fate of everyone + the world itself
+	- dragon hoard is ppl's fates
 	- what does it mean to lose your fate?
 	- a PC whose fate is eaten becomes a malicious NPC, an aspect of the fate eater
-	- high level lieutenants of the fate eater are those whose fates were doomed, not actually a person anymore The Big Bad
+	- high level lieutenants of the fate eater are those whose fates were doomed, not actually a person anymore Ancient Artificer
-Ancient Artificer
+- based in Avizallo
 Labyrinth (nexida)
 - an automata that was uncontrollable, unpredictable - agent of chaos
+- someplace off the coast of Avizallo, further into the sea Elves
+Onkeioros
+Langksa + sky whales (volaceta)
 Felichias: goddess of fate
 - people think that fate is some omniscient force moving the paths of men - but it's really just senseless randomness
     - she’s not the DM, she’s the DICE